rabbidave/LatentSpace.Tools/classify.md

 ### Environment Requirements:

 - **Hugging Face Token**: For downloading models from the Hugging Face Hub, ensure the `HUGGING_FACE_HUB_TOKEN` (or `HF_TOKEN`) environment variable is set with your valid token.
 This is crucial if the models specified (base models for training/inference or pre-trained models) are private or require authentication for download.
 The script does not store or hardcode this token.

+  - In PowerShell: `$env:HUGGING_FACE_HUB_TOKEN = "YOUR_TOKEN_HERE"` (or `$env:HF_TOKEN`)
+  - In bash/zsh: `export HUGGING_FACE_HUB_TOKEN="YOUR_TOKEN_HERE"` (or `export HF_TOKEN`)

+  Ensure the token is set in the same session where you run classify.py, especially if not using a system-wide environment variable.
+The script checks for both `HUGGING_FACE_HUB_TOKEN` and `HF_TOKEN`.

 - **Python 3.8+** is recommended.
 - **Sufficient RAM** (e.g., 8GB-16GB+) is advised, especially when loading multiple or large models.
 CUDA-enabled GPU is highly recommended for acceptable performance, especially for training and faster inference.

+### Windows Specifics:

+- **Symlinks**: You might see a warning from huggingface_hub about symlinks not being supported, suggesting to enable Developer Mode or run as Administrator.
+While the cache system will still function in a degraded mode, enabling Developer Mode (preferred) or running as Administrator might help with certain file system interactions, especially if encountering model download/loading issues.

+- **Administrator Privileges for Troubleshooting**: If you face stubborn model download issues (especially "model not found" errors after verifying the model ID and token), try running the command or script from an Administrator terminal as a troubleshooting step.

+- **Tokenizer Dependencies**: Some models (like microsoft/deberta-v3-base) require additional libraries for their tokenizers (e.g., protobuf, tiktoken).
+The script aims to install these automatically during the venv setup if they are listed in `REQUIRED_PACKAGES` in classify.py.
+If you encounter ImportErrors related to these during model loading, ensure they are correctly listed and recreate the virtual environment (see Dependency Management section).

 ## Policy Configuration (`policy_config.json`)